What is an employee engagement score? What does a good score look like?

 These responses are often scored on a Likert scale, with higher scores indicating higher levels of engagement.

-It's important to note that the engagement score is just one piece of the puzzle when it comes to understanding employee engagement.
+It's important to note that the engagement score is just one piece of the puzzle when it comes to understanding employee engagement index.
 Qualitative feedback, open-ended survey responses, and other contextual factors should also be considered to gain a comprehensive understanding of the underlying drivers of engagement.

 What is the best way to measure engagement?

-Measuring employee engagement is crucial for organizations to understand the level of employee satisfaction, commitment, and motivation.
+Measuring employee engagement is crucial for organizations to understand the level of employee satisfaction score, commitment, and motivation.

 Here are some best practices for measuring engagement: